Our Services

 Helpful Resources

-Creatine supplementation can expand plasma volume and mildly lower hemoglobin concentration and hematocrit while raising serum creatinine, without indicating true anemia or kidney damage.
+Creatine supplementation can expand plasma volume, which may mildly lower hemoglobin and hematocrit levels while raising serum creatinine.
+These shifts are typically harmless and do not indicate true anemia or kidney damage.

 Creatine is one of the most popular supplements for athletes and fitness enthusiasts.
 It's well known for helping muscles produce energy during high-intensity exercise.
 But if you're getting regular blood work—especially tests that measure iron status and hemoglobin levels—you may wonder whether creatine affects your results.
 This article breaks down what creatine does in your body, how it can shift markers on your blood panel, and what to watch for if you're concerned about iron and hemoglobin levels.